 - Use perennials.
 These are more expensive initially, but you do not have to replace them every year, thus saving money in the long run.
 I started to do this with my flower gardens a couple of years ago.
 I need to buy a couple more plants to fill it in, but in the mean time I will add some annuals for color.

 - Start your own plants with seeds.
+Save a bunch by buying a pack of seeds rather than small plants.
 My mom only uses seeds to plant her carrots, green beans…etc.

 - Before filling a large container full of dirt, add a plastic shopping bag full of foam packing material to the bottom.
 You will need less dirt, provides a great draining system, and the container will be easier to lift!
 We do this at the golf course where I work.
 In my containers at home, I use either rocks (for the really small containers) or the plastic containers that my annuals come in.

 - Put up a pin wheel or two in your strawberries to keep the birds and chipmunks at bay.
-You can find inexpensive ones in your local dollar store.
+You can find inexpensive ones at your local dollar store.

 - Make your own compost.
 A great free way to nourish your plants.
 Here’s a great link showing you how to make your own compost bin: DIY Compost Bin